 W R Black, mine-owner and philanthropist, made many bequests to the Presbyterian Church throughout his life.
-Black purchased Hurton following the death of Mrs Sutton and gave it to the Presbyterian Church.
+Black purchased Hurlton following the death of Mrs Sutton and gave it to the Presbyterian Church.
 The Presbyterian Home for Children opened on 24 November 1928.
 It closed on 31 July 1965.

 The home was licensed as a private institution under The State Children Act on 21 March 1929.
 The Home was licensed under The lnfant Life Protection Act on 27 September 1938.

-Cite this: http://www.findandconnect.gov.au/guide/ref/QE00057
+Cite this: http://www.findandconnect.gov.au/guide/qld/QE00057

 First published by the Find & Connect Web Resource Project for the Commonwealth of Australia, 2011

-Except where otherwise noted, content on this site is licensed under a Attribution-NonCommercial-ShareAlike 3.0 Unported License
+Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License